daissi/thesias/README.md

 THESIAS is licensed under [GPL-3+](LICENSE).

 ## References
-- D.A.
-Trégouët and V. Garelle, *Bioinformatics* (2007), [A new JAVA interface implementation of THESIAS: testing haplotype effects in association studies](https://dx.doi.org/10.1093/bioinformatics/btm058).
+1. D.A.
+Trégouët and V. Garelle, *Bioinformatics* (2007), [A new JAVA interface implementation of THESIAS: testing haplotype effects in association studies](https://doi.org/10.1093/bioinformatics/btm058).
-- D.A.
-Trégouët and L. Tiret, *European Journal of Human Genetics* (2004), [Cox proportional hazards survival regression in haplotype-based association analysis using the Stochastic-EM algorithm](https://dx.doi.org/10.1038/sj.ejhg.5201238).
+2. D.A.
+Trégouët and L. Tiret, *European Journal of Human Genetics* (2004), [Cox proportional hazards survival regression in haplotype-based association analysis using the Stochastic-EM algorithm](https://doi.org/10.1038/sj.ejhg.5201238).
+3. D.A.
+Trégouët et al., *Annals of Human Genetics* (2004), [A new algorithm for haplotype‐based association analysis: the Stochastic‐EM algorithm](https://doi.org/10.1046/j.1529-8817.2003.00085.x).
-- D.A.
+4. D.A.
 Trégouët et al., *Human Molecular Genetics* (2002), [Specific haplotypes of the P-selectin gene are associated with myocardial infarction](https://doi.org/10.1093/hmg/11.17.2015).